fpereiro/teishi/readme.md

             if (type === 'object') v = ansi.white + '{' + v + ansi.white + '}';
 ```

-If `value` (the outer element) is an object, we place the key (colored with `ansi.color`) plus colons, plus `v`.
-If the key contains non-alphanumeric characters, we will surround it with quotes.
+If `value` (the outer element) is an object, we place the key (colored with `ansi.color`) followed by a colon, a space and `v`.
+If the key contains non-alphanumeric characters, we will surround it with quotes so that the output of teishi.l is a properly formatted object.

 ```javascript
             if (teishi.t (value) === 'object') v = ansi.color () + (k.match (/^[0-9a-zA-Z_]+$/) ? k : "'" + k + "'") + ': ' + v;